What Is A Raised Toilet Seat Called ?

 Safety frames with elevated seats

-The frame is placed over the toilet and the seat is above the toilet bowl.
+The frame is placed over the toilet and the seat sits above the toilet bowl within the frame.

 To use the frame, you simply place the frame over the toilet once you have the existing toilet seat in the upright position.